MarcelFronczak/job-offers-app/README.md

 - Responsive design

 Functions to be added:
-- More filters (category, experience level)
+- Pagination
 - Firebase to store user's data
 - Possibility to save particular offers after logging
+- More filters (category, experience level)